 Many versions are available in the gc_source subdirectory.
-Currently a fairly recent stable version is gc-7.6.8.tar.gz.
-Note that this uses the new version numbering scheme and requires a separate libatomic_ops download (see below).
+Currently a recent stable version is gc-8.2.2.tar.gz.
+Note that this uses the new version numbering scheme and may occasionally require a separate libatomic_ops download (see below).

 If that fails, try the latest explicitly numbered version in gc_source.
 Later versions may contain additional features, platform support, or bug fixes, but are likely to be less well tested.

-Version 7.3 and later require that you download a corresponding (or possibly later) version of libatomic_ops, which should be available in https://github.com/ivmai/libatomic_ops/wiki/Download.
-The libatomic_ops version corresponding to a particular gc version is the one with the highest version number less than or equal to the gc version number.
-The current version is also available as gc_source/libatomic_ops-7.6.6.tar.gz.
+Version 7.3 and later require that you download a corresponding version of libatomic_ops, which should be available in https://github.com/ivmai/libatomic_ops/wiki/Download.
+The current (stable) version is also available as gc_source/libatomic_ops-7.6.14.tar.gz.
 You will need to place that in a libatomic_ops subdirectory.
-(We expect these to be replaced by C11 atomics in the future.)

-Starting with 8.0, libatomic_ops is only required if the compiler does not understand C atomics.
+Starting with 8.0, libatomic_ops is only required if the compiler does not understand gcc's C atomic intrinsics.